ethanmill/MECH105_algo/RootFindingMethods/README_Rootfinding.md

   * `maxiter` - cap of iterations of the function

-   This method uses the derivative of the function to find the next point to be evauluated very fast
+   This method uses the derivative of the function to find the next point to be evauluated.
+It is usually very fast compared to the others.